fastoch/TypeScript/README.md

-# Leanring TypeScript on Scrimba.com
+# Learning TypeScript on Scrimba.com